 What are the 4 phases of clinical trials?

-A clinical trial has 4 phases of testing, approval, and monitoring.
+A clinical Research has 4 phases of testing, approval, and monitoring.

 - Phase 1 involves testing a treatment for safety in humans, collecting and analyzing results, and submitting results to the FDA.
-If the FDA approves, the trial can move to Phase 2.
+If the FDA approves, the Research can move to Phase 2.